How Seasonal Home Insurance Differs from Other Policies

 Beach Houses & Coastal Vacation Homes

 Coastal properties face a gauntlet of risks: storm surge, flooding, hurricanes, coastal erosion, and high winds.
-Standard homeowners policies do not cover flood damage — that requires a separate flood insurance policy through either the National Flood Insurance Program (NFIP) or a private flood insurer.
-Just one inch of flooding can cause up to $25,000 in damage.
+Standard homeowners policies do not cover flood damage.
+That requires a separate flood insurance policy through either the National Flood Insurance Program (NFIP) or a private flood insurer.
+For more on how these risks stack up, see our coastal home insurance guide.

 Coastal carriers often require: